-Please Note: Dragons are placed in their tier, but their placement within the tier is alphabetacle.
+Please Note: Dragons are placed in their tier, but their placement within the tier is alphabetical.
 This does not reflect their power within the tier.
 All dragons in a similar tier are considered similarly useful.

 This tier list can be seen as a guide to which dragons are the safest, most broadly useful investment.
 A higher tier dragon is going to be useful on more Adventurers and will be able to help you clear harder content.
 It is far safer to use Sunlight Stones on a tier 1 or 1.5 Dragon than it is on a tier 3 Dragon, but individual preferences and needs are still important.

-A Dragon in the top tier is one that sees heavy usage in end game content (Primarily Master or Expert Agito).
+A Dragon in the top tier is one that sees heavy usage in end game content (Primarily Legend Agito).
 It's widely considered to be the optimum dragon for a number of Adventurers in their element.
 They should also not require any specific team build, instead being generally useful to most of their elemental Roster.
-Generally, only DPS focused Dragons are found in this tier as the majority of Adventurers are DPS focused and most content calls for more DPS Adventurers than support or defensive ones.
+You will find buff damage and support-oriented dragons within this placement, as both types of dragons can be seen as huge benefits in a teamplay environment depending on the benefits they provide.

 Placement in tier 1.5 indicates that a Dragon is very useful for progression, having a wide range of applicability on multiple Adventurers, as well as being powerful enough to clear the hardest content.
 Often the difference between these dragons and the very best is one of minor degrees, but in end game progression every little bit counts.
 These dragon also are not typically recommended to be used in the Legend Agito Uprising fights, but can pull their way on other difficulties.